General Info

 Press Q to quit the menu (it will ask to save, choose yes).

 Compile the firmware with make.
-You will now have a katapult.bin at in your ~/katapult/out/katapult.bin.
+You will now have a katapult.bin at ~/katapult/out/katapult.bin.

 image